What is BODAQS?

 What we’re working on:

 - Extending the range of supported sensors.
 We’ve gone heavy (overkill?) on our software design to make integration of additional sensor types simple, so now is the time to cash in.
-Our first priorities are GPS and inertia-motion units.
-You can merge GPS data from Garmin files right now, but we want an onboard GPS option.
+Our next priorities are wheel speed sensors and inertia-motion units.

 - Collecting build feedback from our beta testers.
 We’re looking for people who want to help with this!